Endika6290/wdio-native-tests/README.md

 npm install

 Step 3:
-Copy app and Ask into the folder apps in the root directory
+Copy app and apk into the folder apps in the root directory

 Step 4:
-npm run android / nom run iOS
+npm run android / npm run iOS